cse-sim/cse/doc/src/records/dhwloop.md

 **wlFUA=*float***

 DHWLOOPSEG pipe heat loss adjustment factor.
+DHWLOOPSEG UA is derived (from wgSize, wgLength, wgInsulK, wgInsulThk, and wgExH) and multiplied by wlFUA.
+Note: does not apply to child DHWLOOPBRANCHs (see wbFUA).

   **Units**   **Legal Range**   **Default**   **Required**   **Variability**
   ----------- ----------------- ------------- -------------- -----------------